Johann König (art dealer): Locations

 König Galerie was initially located at Rosa-Luxemburg-Platz, then moved to Dessauer Straße near Martin-Gropius-Bau and Neue Nationalgalerie in 2006.

 In May 2015, König Galerie took up a second location at St Agnes in Kreuzberg, a former Catholic church complex that was built in the 1960s by the German architect and city planner Werner Düttmann and considered to be a prime example of Brutalism.
 It provides an exhibition space of 800 m2.
 In 2012, König signed a long-term lease for the complex, and it was converted by the German architect Arno Brandlhuber into an exhibition space for his gallery.
-The project won the Berlin Architectural Prize 2016.
+The project, commissioned by Johann and Lena König, won the Berlin Architectural Prize 2016.
 Today, the building also accommodates other tenants, including New York University Berlin’s art studio.

 In 2016, König Galerie reopened its original Dessauer Straße location for Gallery Weekend Berlin.
 Since the gallery moved into St Agnes, the space at Dessauer Straße is also the studio of Jeppe Hein.

 In 2017, König Galerie opened a second location in a former 3750 sqft underground carpark in London.
 In partnership with MCM Worldwide, the gallery later maintained space at MCM branches in Tokyo (2019–2020) and Seoul (since 2021).
+In 2021, the gallery opened a temporary branch at the Kleines Haus der Kunst in Vienna.

 In 2023, König Galerie opened a second space in Berlin, in a complex that once housed the postal service’s telegraph office.
+In 2024, the gallery expanded to Munich with a new location at the Bergson Kunstkraftwerk.
+In 2027, König Galerie opens a new art and cultural venue in the former Heilig-Geist-Kirche in Meerbusch-Büderich, near Düsseldorf.